By Robbi Hess ~ Managing Editor Pet Calendar, Crimeless Cat Executive Story Editor, Chief Cat Herder

 Why doesn’t your cat like the car?

-Consider this: The reason your cat might not appreciate a car ride is because the only time he or she gets into a car is to go to the vet’s office.
+Consider this: The reason your cat might not appreciate a car ride is that the only time he or she gets into a car is to go to the vet’s office.
 Because of this, I urge new cat and kitten owners to get their cats accustomed to riding in a car.
 Put their carrier out in an area of the house so they get comfortable with it and with being in it.
 Take them for short rides a few times a week.
 Buckle them into the seatbelt and drive around the block, stop, give them a treat and drive a bit further.
 Make a car ride a treat, not a cause for terror.
 Remember, though never leave your cat (or dog) in a hot car, or a cold car, for that matter.

 I conducted an email interview with Dr. Marty Becker, “America’s Veterinarian” about his Fear Free™ Veterinary Visits initiative to uncover the reasons he thought cats might not enjoy riding in a car, how to address that and how to take the fear out of the vet visit for your cat.
 Two of the most profound items of information I took away were:

 - “At every moment of truth, ask yourself or the team, “If the pet could talk…what would she say right now?” and